N1UGK/HD61700/README.md

 This will disassemble the included ROM image and output the result in the Bin folder with a base address of 0x8000.

-I can be contacted ar jbertier@arrl.net
+I can be contacted at jbertier@arrl.net